Modern Foreign Languages information

 Please use the list and descriptions below to help you choose your level and complete our MFL self-assessment questionnaire here

-Year 1 – Basic
+Year 1 – Beginners

 For those who cannot speak, read or write any of the language, or can recognise and use a few familiar words and phrases, ask and answer simple questions.